Eat Right to Sleep Right

 Good sleep starts with regularly eating food rich in nutrients, including B vitamins, carbohydrates, lycopene, lutein, melatonin, selenium, serotonin, and tryptophan.

-More research is needed to claim magnesium helps improve sleep quality.
-But there’s no harm in choosing foods higher in magnesium content or trying supplements if you have sleep difficulties.
+More research is needed to claim magnesium helps improve sleep.
+But there’s no harm in choosing foods higher in magnesium content if you have sleep difficulties.
 I would not recommend taking magnesium supplements without speaking to your doctor first because magnesium at high doses can interfere with some medications.

 Are there foods people think will help with sleep but do not?

 Many people think eating turkey explains why they get sleepy after a Thanksgiving meal.
-Although turkey has tryptophan, it is not an instantaneous sleep aid.
-It won’t make you fall asleep so close to mealtime.
+Although turkey has tryptophan, it is not an instant sleep aid.

 Some people think alcohol will help them sleep.
-Alcohol is a sedative, and it may help some people fall asleep, but it also leads to lower sleep quality overall, with disturbed sleep later in the night.
+Alcohol is a sedative that may help some people fall asleep, but it also leads to lower sleep quality overall, with disturbed sleep later in the night.

-Some people think hot water plus peppermint extract or mint tea are sleep aids, but no good research supports it.
-And the aroma of mint (menthol) can instigate alertness and focus.
+Some also think hot water plus peppermint extract or mint tea are sleep aids, but no good research supports this.
+And the aroma of mint (menthol) can trigger alertness and focus.

-That said, if you try these calming beverages and foods and find that you sleep well after eating or drinking them, there is no reason not to include them as part of your bedtime or winding down routine.
+That said, if you find these beverages and foods help you sleep, there is no reason not to include them in your bedtime or winding down routine.

-No. TikTok videos suggest that soaking iceberg lettuce in hot water and then drinking the water will help you fall asleep.
-This has not been tested in humans (or animals), and this recommendation has no basis.
+No. TikTok videos have suggested that soaking iceberg lettuce in hot water and then drinking the water will help you sleep.
+This has not been tested in humans (or animals) and has no basis.

 There have been studies of lettuce seeds and pregnant women with insomnia, lettuce seed syrup, and people with breast cancer that show potential benefits for sleep in these populations.